icoen/CS230P/RNN/README.md

 <code> python train\<model\>.py </code>

-Trains over 10 epochs and saves the best weights according to dev. accuracy.
+Trains over 10 epochs and saves the best weights according to dev. accuracy in file weights\<model\>new